S2-group/ATDx/README.md

 This repository is a companion page of the following publication:

 > Sebastian Ospina, Roberto Verdecchia, Ivano Malavolta and Patricia Lago.
 ATDx: A tool for Providing a Data-driven Overview of Architectural Technical Debt in Software-intensive Systems.
-15th European Conference on Software Architecture, Växjö, Sweden, 2 July, 2021 (ECSA’21), 5 pages.
+15th European Conference on Software Architecture (ECSA'21), Växjö, Sweden, 2 July, 2021.

 It contains all the material required for running the ATDx tool, including: installation steps, deployment scenarios, and sample input/output data.